Code-Institute-Submissions/Gwgjnr-Fourteen_Tribes_SepResub/README.md

 Throughout the creation of this site, I found that the most issues arised when scaling the site to smaller screen sizes.
 I encountered issues like this [example](assets/images/ms1_issue1.PNG) where the imagery would overlap on the headings.
 After speaking with a peer, I decided to make use of bootstrap's columns system to ensure the imagary and text did not cross over.

-Even after making use of bootstrap to eliminate most of these issues, I found that the text still crossed over the image on the secondary pages, please see [example](assets/images/ms1_issue2.PNG) here which only occurred between 970px - 1140px.
-I rectifed this issue by adding a media queries range which targeted the descendant elements of the article_area class, adding a margin to the left.
+I found that the text crossed over the image on the secondary pages, please see [example](assets/images/ms1_issue2.PNG) here which only occurred between 970px - 1140px.
+I rectifed this issue by changing the width rule for the article_images from a set rem to a percentage which allowed the image to scale in it's column.

 ## Deployment